bareos/bareos/docs/manuals/source/IntroductionAndTutorial/BareosWebui.rst

 -  PHP 7 or newer is recommended.

--  On SUSE Linux Enterprise 12 you need the additional SUSE Linux Enterprise Module for Web Scripting 12.
+-  On SUSE Linux Enterprise 12 you need the additional SUSE Linux Enterprise Module for Web Scripting 12 and additional repository :strong:`Package Hub` to satisfy apache2-mod-fcgid requirement.

 .. _section-install-webui: